Battle of Silva Litana: Second Punic War

-Hannibal had enlisted the cooperation of the Boii and Insubres to ensure provisions and reinforcements awaited him when he reached Italy after crossing the Alps, when the Carthaginian army would be at its most vulnerable point due to exhaustion and expected losses during the Alpine crossing.
-After the war broke out in the spring of 218 BC, the Boii and the Insubres, partly due to their resentment of Roman occupation of Gallic lands, and perhaps enticed by agents of Hannibal, attacked the Roman colonies of Placentia and Cremona, causing the Romans colonists to flee to Mutina, which the Gauls then besieged.
-This probably occurred in April or May of 218 BC, and this revolt would ultimately force both Rome and Hannibal to change their respective war strategies.
+The Boii and Insubres had agreed to meet Hannibal with provisions and reinforcements upon his arrival in Italy, when the Carthaginian army would be at its most vulnerable due to exhaustion and expected losses during the Alpine crossing.
+After the war broke out in the spring of 218 BC, the Boii and Insubres, resenting Roman occupation of Gallic lands and perhaps incited by agents of Hannibal, attacked the Roman colonies of Placentia and Cremona, afterwards besieging Mutina where the colonists had fled.
+This revolt, which probably occurred in April or May, would ultimately force Rome and Hannibal to change their respective war strategies.